 4. Serve up an Eviction Notice

 If the date of your deadline for payment has been reached and the situation still hasn’t changed, then it’s time to serve up an Eviction Notice, also known as a “Pay or Quit Notice”.
 This is the formal beginning of the eviction process, which gives the tenant the option to pay the rent immediately or else they have 3 to 7 days to leave the property (check your state law to see what the regulations stipulate).

-There are other ways to deal with troublesome tenants which might help you to avoid taking them to court.
+There are other ways to deal with troublesome tenants that might help you to avoid taking them to court.
 For tips, check out our previous blogpost on how to avoid serving an eviction notice.

 5. Go to Court